bitquery/graphql-docs/docs/Examples/algorand/transactions.md

 }
 ```

-The query retrieves the count of all transactions sent by the specified Algorand address ("ADDRESS_HERE") from the Algorand blockchain.

 ## Get Information about a Particular Transaction

+The query retrieves details of a specific transaction with the given transaction hash ("TXN_HASH_HERE") from the Algorand blockchain, including the block height, timestamp, currency address and name, sender's address, subtype, and type of the transaction.

 ```
 {